Anthracnose of shade trees

 How to manage anthracnose of shade trees

-- Fertilize only if a soil test shows the need for it.
+- Do not fertilize trees unless a soil test shows the need for it.

 - Rake up and destroy fallen leaves before the first snowfall.
-This will eliminate locations where the fungus can survive to re-infect the plant the following spring.
+This will get rid of locations where the fungus can survive to re-infect the tree the following spring.

-- Prune to remove infected twigs, increase light penetration and improve air circulation throughout the canopy.
+- Prune to remove infected twigs, increase light penetration and improve air circulation throughout the tree canopy.

-Species of certain trees may vary in susceptibility to anthracnose.
+Species of certain trees may vary in susceptibility to anthracnose (how likely it will be infected by anthracnose).
 When possible choose the most resistant tree available.

-- Fungicides are not necessary unless a tree has been completely defoliated several years in a row.
+- Fungicides are not necessary unless a tree has lost most or all of its leaves several years in a row because of anthracnose.

 - Fungicides are protective and need to be applied before symptoms appear on the leaves.